pdelancy/healthy-challenge/README.md

 traverse from the starting word to the end word.
 Throughout, I keep track of the cost of each path, and if the current path exceeds the cost of a previously completed path, I curtail the pursuit of the current path.

 To use this application, simply clone the repo and open the html file in your preferred web browser.
+You may also follow this
+link: file:///Users/pdelancy1/Coding_Challenges/Rally_Health/RallyHealth.html.